kolozarg/app-service-sample-workload/README.md

 # App Services sample workload

-It is a simple web application which is able to connect a SQL Dadatabase.
+This GitHub repository contains a simple web application sample that connects to an Azure SQL Database.
+The sample application supports reference implementations of articles published in the Azure Architecture Center (AAC).
 It supports App Service references implementations.

 - App Service Simple Web App (coming soon)